 The Indigenous Adolescent Girls’ Empowerment Network (IMAGEN) seeks to equip Native-serving organizations with tools to reach and empower adolescent Native American girls through programs that are intentionally designed for girls instead of merely for young people more broadly.

-Many current programmatic initiatives serving Native young people often regard Native “youths” as a monolithic group.
-Most programs do not differentiate the multiple human development stages between ages 10-24 years, and rarely distinguish the needs of girls versus boys.
+Many current programmatic initiatives serving Native American young people often regard Native “youths” as a monolithic group.
+Programs rarely distinguish issues faced by girls versus boys, and most do not differentiate the multiple human development stages between ages 10-24 years.
 A gap remains in understanding and addressing the specific needs and experiences of adolescent Native American girls.
 Therefore, capacity needs to be enhanced to plan, design, and undertake local culturally-relevant programs designed specifically for indigenous adolescent girls.

 The Indigenous Adolescent Girls’ Empowerment Network (IMAGEN) strengthens the protection, safety, and resilience of Native American girls by providing tools, training, and space in which to rekindle indigenous matrilineal traditions and share knowledge between generations.
 The “girl-centered” group mentoring approach has been rigorously evaluated in countless studies, including by our project team in indigenous communities.
 IMAGEN utilizes on-going consultative and collaborative processes that are highly valued in indigenous culture.
 At weekly Girl Society gatherings, girls receive various types of support, as sovereignly determined by the unique needs of each group.
 The schedule, location, members, and leadership of every Girl Society are decided by that locality, with continuous technical advisory input from fellow network members.

 - Tribal history and cultural traditions taught by female elders

 - Social, spiritual, educational, heath and economic connections and skills

 - Physical and mental wellbeing and self-defense skills